deezer/stone/README.md

 We don’t provide the exact code for dataloader, however we provide the shape and the property of training data needed.

 <aside>
-💡

-NOTE: like the `Class Toydataset` provided in the code, your dataloader should be able to provide infinite amount of training data to be able to fit the training code.
+💡 **NOTE**: like the `Class Toydataset` provided in the code, your dataloader should be able to provide infinite amount of training data to be able to fit the training code.
 This can be achieved by using `ds.repeat()` if you use `tensorflow` for loading and processing audios, or `IterableDataset` if you use `pytorch`.

 </aside>